zhang-mickey/Skating-recognition-ML4QS/README.md

 For a perceptron, which creates a hyperplane using a linear combination of feature values, the VC dimension is directly related to the number of features, d, used to describe the input space.
 Specifically, the VC dimension of a perceptron is d + 1.
 In d-dimensional space, a perceptron can shatter d + 1 points.
 This is because a set of d + 1 points can be positioned in such a way that every possible binary labeling of these points can be separated by some hyperplane.

+A hypothesis set with an infinite VC dimension:

+we cannot provide guarantees on the different between te in sample and out of sample error according to the learning theory
 ## SVM
 find a hyperplane that maximizes the distance between two classes
 ## Naive Bayes